Xiaolu Guo: Books

 Guo's 2010 book, Lovers in the Age of Indifference, is a collection of short stories that depicts the lives of people adrift between the West and the East, set in various locations.

 In 2015, Xiaolu Guo published the novel I Am China, which she describes as "a parallel story about two Chinese lovers in exile – the external and internal exile that I had felt since leaving China".
 In the book, the London-based literary translator Iona Kirkpatrick discovers a story of romance and revolution as she translates a collection of letters and diaries by a Chinese punk musician named Kublai Jian.
 Unbeknownst to Iona, Jian has come to Britain seeking political asylum, while another character, Mu, is in Beijing trying to track him down.
 As the translator tracks the lovers' 20-year relationship, she develops a sense of purpose in deciding to bring Jian and Mu together again before it is too late.
 The novel was one of NPR's Best Books of 2014.

 In 2017, she published her memoir Once Upon a Time in the East (the US edition entitled Nine Continents: A Memoir in and out of China) which received the 2017 National Book Critics Circle Award for Autobiography.
 The memoir is a chronicle of Guo's growing up in China in the 1970s and '80s and her journey to the West.

 In 2020, her novel A Lover's Discourse was released by Grove Atlantic in the US and Penguin Random House (Chatto) in the UK, and was shortlisted for the 2020 Goldsmiths Prize.

 In 2021, her nonfiction Radical: A Life of My Own was released by Grove Atlantic in the US and Penguin Random House (Chatto) in the UK.
 It was followed by My Battle of Hastings in August 2024.

+In 2025, her novel Call Me Ishmaelle, a retelling of Herman Melville's Moby Dick, was released by Chatto & Windus in the UK, and Grove Atlantic in the US in 2026.
+It was the New York Times Editor's Pick in January 2026.